Customer Portal Best Practices to Implement This Year

 Creating a self-service portal

 A thoughtful, sleek design is not the only thing you need to focus on while developing your new customer portal.
-Modern businesses, especially producitzed ones, put a heavy emphasis on self-service.
-Direct customer interactions are kept to a minimum.
+Modern businesses, especially producitzed ones, put a heavy emphasis on self-service, as seen in the examples above.
+Direct customer interactions are often kept to a minimum.
 Instead, a lot of thought goes into developing a portal customers can access at any time, and find any information they need.

 In order to accomplish this goal, focus on the following key points to improve the user experience.